schooolman/2019_Nov_personal_changelog/README.md

 - My Birthday!
 - I read Atomic Habits, but also forgot to commit since I had family in town :(

+## Sunday, Nov 10th
+- Continued to read Atomic Habits.
+- no bike or gym

+## Monday, Nov 11th
+- Reading Atomic Habits, it snowed so no bike ride today.